 If you use hair styling products, it may be time to upgrade.
 Since many styling products such as hair spray, wax and dry shampoo use a lot of chemicals that are extremely drying for hair and scalp, which means that it causes breakage and exacerbates hair loss in women.

 Instead, switch to Final Touch Hair Spray or Mineral Clay Wax powered by plant organic extracts and natural content.
-By reducing your exposure to harsh chemicals could be another hair loss treatment for women.
+Reducing your exposure to harsh chemicals could be another hair loss treatment for women.

 Remember: if you’re experiencing female hair loss, make sure to talk to your GP to rule out any underlying issues.
 We hope you found this article about baldness in women to be helpful!